AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 <u>Steps to reproduce</u>:

 1. Create a new source.
-1. Create a new Stock.
+1. Create a new stock.
 1. Create two products:
    * One product with the custom stock only
    * One product with the default stock only